|

 Look at the final results to determine what works for you.
 If you can see a noticable difference between a digitally captured print and a film print (typically on enlargements) then something isn't right with the process.
 Internet files are typically small so the quality issues aren't seen until you get into hard-copy prints.
 The way we process our film and digital files is a lot more work than most photographers do.
 You can view both digital and film captured images on our website and in our studio and you won't be able to guess which is which.
 Two artists with the exact same 'tools' will create completely different works.

-Digital is the wave of the future.
-One day it will be the only option.
-I do a lot of my own digital retouching and inhouse printing (usually on headshots and sensual images).
-But I don't have an interest in becoming a mass-production, inhouse image processing lab so I send most my images to a professional lab for printing.
+I do a lot of my own digital retouching and inhouse printing.
+But I don't have an interest in becoming a mass-production, inhouse image processing lab.
 (I do a little old-fashioned darkroom dabling for fun now and then, but don't make a habit of it!)

 The hype about 'digital' has been recently replaced with some of the realities: Most 'consumer' digital cameras have a tendency to overexpose highlights (which could result in the loss of detail in a white wedding dress).
 Digital capture reacts differently to light than film.
 Some digital cameras have an enlargement factor of 1.5x which makes wide-angle photography difficult.
 Consumer digital cameras are slow to respond and many do a poor job in low-light situations.
 Lighting and exposure problems in consumer digital cameras often effect sunset photos, reception candids and images that have fine patterns.